vkocubinsky/SublimeTableEditor/README.md

 ## License

-Package is distributed by GPL v3.0 License.
+Package is distributed by GNU General Public License v3.0.

 ## Testing

-I tested *SublimeTextEditor* package under Windows and quickly tested under Linux.
+I tested *Table Editor* package under Windows and quickly tested under Linux.
 It should work under Mac, but I did not test, because I do not have a mac.

 ## Key binding

 **ctrl+c, ctrl+c**